adrianhacker-pdx/Awesome_Self-Taught_Github_Curriculum/README.md

-# Git and Github Learning Activities
+# Git and Github Learning Module

 This repository contains the informational material and exercises that I completed to do a deep-dive into learning Git and Github.